tomaka/rouille/README.md

 Once async I/O has been figured out, rouille will be (hopefully transparently) updated to take it into account.

+### But is it fast?

+On the author's old Linux machine, some basic benchmarking with `wrk -t 4 -c 4` shows the following results:

+- The hello-world example of rouille yields ~22k requests/sec.
+- A hello world in nodejs (with `http.createServer`) yields ~14k requests/sec.
+- The hello-world example of [tokio-minihttp](https://github.com/tokio-rs/tokio-minihttp) (which is supposedly the fastest HTTP server that currently exists) yields ~77k requests/sec.
+- The hello example of [hyper](https://github.com/hyperium/hyper) (which uses async I/O with mio as well) yields ~53k requests/sec.
+- A hello world in Go yields ~51k requests/sec.
+- The default installation of nginx yields ~39k requests/sec.

+While not the fastest, rouille has *reasonable* performances.

 ### Are there plugins for features such as database connection, templating, etc.

 It should be trivial to integrate a database or templates to your web server written with